“Don’t spoil a good story by telling the truth.” — Isabella Stewart Gardner

 The World’s Biggest Art Heist: 81 Minutes

-At 1:24 am on March 18, 1990, two thieves disguised as policeman gained entry to the Gardner Museum and pulled off the greatest heist in art history.
+At 1:24 am on March 18, 1990, two thieves disguised as policeman gained entry museum and pulled off the greatest heist in art history.
 They told the guards they were there to investigate a disturbance; the guard on duty broke protocol and let them in.

 At 2:45 am, the thieves left the museum and disappeared into the night.
 They were never heard from again.
-The notorious art heist remains unsolved.
+The notorious art heist remains unsolved, with the Gardner Museum offering a $10 million reward or information.

 Today, empty frames hang as placeholders in the museum.
 The museum has offered and extended a reward of $10 million for information leading to the recovery of the stolen art work.